 - Beatitudes: with God’s topsy-turvy values of valuing most those who are valued least, those who are marginalized.

 - Radical behaviors for living God’s law of love in the world in 5:21-48: Don’t even be angry, don’t even lust in your heart, don’t swear at all, turn the other cheek, love your enemies.

 - Matthew 6:21: For where your treasure is, there your heart will be also.

 - Matthew 6:31, 33: Therefore do not worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’
-But strive first for the kingdom of God and his righteousness, and all these things will be given to you as well.
+But strive first for the kingdom of God and his justice, and all these things will be given to you as well.

 - Matthew 7:1, 3: “Do not judge, so that you may not be judged.
 Why do you see the speck in your neighbor’s eye, but do not notice the log in your own eye?”

 - Matthew 7:12: “In everything do to others as you would have them do to you; for this is the law and the prophets.”